iCliniq Logo

 • Down’s syndrome, Chediak Higashi syndrome, and Papillon Lefevre syndrome may also cause alveolar bone loss.

 The dentist should constantly evaluate factors like patient age, systemic conditions, oral hygiene, and other local elements before the prosthetic rehabilitation (crown, bridge, or dental implant).
-In addition, the use of specific endodontic devitalizing agents should also be considered carefully by the dentist, as recent dental research implicates that specific symptoms like persistent pain, tooth loss, or oroantral openings may occur at the tooth extraction site.
+In addition, the dentist should carefully consider the use of specific endodontic devitalizing agents, as recent dental research implicates that specific symptoms like persistent pain, tooth loss, or oroantral openings may occur at the tooth extraction site.

 How Is Alveolar Bone Defect Reconstructed?

 In implant dentistry, bone graft augmentation and guided tissue regeneration are key modalities now employed for long-term prosthetic success.
 The same technique can be used for filling alveolar bone defects.
-Multiple biomaterials or graft materials exist for these alveolar defects, and it includes:
+Multiple biomaterials or graft materials exist for these alveolar defects and include:

 • Autogenous.